Next Back Home

 Artist at Thr Runcible Spoon (2)

-Coffeehouse Aesthetic: I have saved examples of my earliest work for the last two pages because I judge them to be incongruous within my presentation.
+Coffeehouse Aesthetic: I have saved examples of my earliest work for the last two pages because they were judged to be incongruous within my presentation.
 The ideas germinated in these early writing opportunities continue to evolve to the present day.
 The symbology has perhaps gained a layer of encryption.

 Friend and former student Jeanne Marie Head took this photograph of me outside The Runcible Spoon, my local haunt, in 1990.